It was the classic environment where chaos reigned supreme.

 There was a serious amount of money outstanding.

-Resolving every single problem immediately didn’t allow sufficient thought as to what the problem really was.
-Nor did it allow consideration of the cause and allow time to consider the options.
+Resolving every problem immediately didn’t allow sufficient thought as to what the problem really was.
+Nor did it consider the cause nor allow time to consider the options.

 It should not be subject to a stream of quick-fix solutions and absolutely not when the cause of the problem hasn’t been established either.